 - A Community Improvement Plan brochure be prepared and made available for distribution (this may be integrated with educational programs for parking and property maintenance, as recommended by this Plan); - 2.
 Public inquiries into the Plan are considered to be an important marketing opportunity.
 The Administrator should be responsive and informative when inquiries are made. - 3.
-A dedicated webpage be established to provide information about the Plan, its implementation, contact information and availability of application forms; and - On an annual basis, the Administrator should communicate that the Plan's budget has been refreshed through a distribution of flyers, a brochure, or a meeting with other stakeholders.
+A dedicated webpage be established to provide information about the Plan, its implementation, contact information and availability of application forms; and - 4.
+On an annual basis, the Administrator should communicate that the Plan's budget has been refreshed through a distribution of flyers, the brochure or a meeting with the BIA and other stakeholders.

-6.7 GLOSSARY OF TERMS
+5.7 GLOSSARY OF TERMS